AdobeDocs/analytics.en/help/implement/faq.md

   </tr>
   <tr>
    <td colname="col2"> <p>How do I manage Analytics users and groups? </p> </td>
-   <td colname="col3"> <p>For information about managing users and groups, refer to <a href="https://marketing.adobe.com/resources/help/en_US/reference/user_management.html" format="html" scope="external"> User and Product Management </a> in the Adobe Experience Cloud help. </p> </td>
+   <td colname="col3"> <p>For information about managing users and groups, refer to <a href="https://marketing.adobe.com/resources/help/en_US/reference/user_management.html"> User and Product Management </a> in the Adobe Experience Cloud help. </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>eVar Expiration - Why are the eVars getting attributed to ‘None’ in the reports? </p> </td>
    <td colname="col3"> <p> <span class="uicontrol"> Expire After </span> specifies a time period, or event, after which the eVar value expires (no longer receives credit for success events).
 If a success event occurs after eVar expiration, the None value receives credit for the event (no eVar was active).
 If you select an event as an expiration value, the variable expires only if the event occurs.
-If the event does not occur, the variable never expires. <a href="https://marketing.adobe.com/resources/help/en_US/reference/conversion_var_admin.html" format="https" scope="external"> [More...] </a> </p> </td>
+If the event does not occur, the variable never expires. <a href="https://marketing.adobe.com/resources/help/en_US/reference/conversion_var_admin.html"> [More...] </a> </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>Custom Event Visibility - Why do Custom Events not appear in the reports menu? </p> </td>
    <td colname="col3"> <p>In the Visibility column, you can hide standard (built-in) metrics, custom events, and built-in events in the Menu, Metric Selectors, Calculated Metrics Builder, and the Segment Builder.
-This setting does not impact the data collection for that metric or event; it affects only its visibility in the user interface. <a href="https://marketing.adobe.com/resources/help/en_US/reference/metric-visibility.html" format="https" scope="external"> [More...] </a> </p> </td>
+This setting does not impact the data collection for that metric or event; it affects only its visibility in the user interface. <a href="https://marketing.adobe.com/resources/help/en_US/reference/metric-visibility.html"> [More...] </a> </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>Timestamps - What do I need to consider before changing timestamp settings? </p> </td>
    <td colname="col3"> <p>Using the Timestamps Optional feature, you can combine non-timestamped data with timestamped data without incurring data loss.
-Offline data with timestamps generated from a mobile device can be combined with live, non-timestamped data from a web page—or integrated with data from any platform using a client-side timestamp call. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/timestamps-overview.html" format="https" scope="external"> [More...] </a> </p> </td>
+Offline data with timestamps generated from a mobile device can be combined with live, non-timestamped data from a web page—or integrated with data from any platform using a client-side timestamp call. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/timestamps-overview.html"> [More...] </a> </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>Visitor ID - How does the Visitor ID grace period work and how is it enabled? </p> </td>
-   <td colname="col3"> <p>If you have multiple JavaScript files that are sending data to the same report suite, or if you are using other technologies on your site such as Flash video measurement, we recommend configuring a grace period. <a href="https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid_grace_period.html" format="https" scope="external"> [More...] </a> </p> </td>
+   <td colname="col3"> <p>If you have multiple JavaScript files that are sending data to the same report suite, or if you are using other technologies on your site such as Flash video measurement, we recommend configuring a grace period. <a href="https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid_grace_period.html"> [More...] </a> </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>Visitor ID - What is the difference between the Experience Cloud Visitor ID and the Analytics Visitor ID? </p> </td>
    <td colname="col3"> <p>The Identity Service assigns a unique, persistent identifier to all your site visitors.
 With this ID, visitors and their data can be shared among other solutions in the Experience Cloud.
-Also, this ID can replace or work with solution-specific IDs such as the Analytics Visitor ID. <a href="https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-overview.html" format="https" scope="external"> [More...] </a> </p> </td>
+Also, this ID can replace or work with solution-specific IDs such as the Analytics Visitor ID. <a href="https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-overview.html"> [More...] </a> </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>Visitor ID - How is the Visitor ID set if cookies are blocked? </p> </td>
    <td colname="col3"> <p>If the standard s_vi cookie is unavailable, a fallback cookie is created on the domain of the website with a randomly generated unique ID.
-This cookie, named s_fid, is set with a 2-year expiration and is used as the fallback identification method going forward. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/visid_fallback.html" format="https" scope="external"> [More...] </a> </p> </td>
+This cookie, named s_fid, is set with a 2-year expiration and is used as the fallback identification method going forward. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/visid_fallback.html"> [More...] </a> </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>Dynamic Tag Management - Why does my DTM rule not fire? </p> </td>
    <td colname="col3"> <p>If your event-based rule does not fire, then there is likely an issue with the selector or condition of the rule.
 Locate the element on your site where the desired event action occurs, right click and select Inspect element.
-Inspect the highlighted script in the box that opens and ensure you are targeting the correct element. <a href="https://marketing.adobe.com/resources/help/en_US/dtm/c_Troubleshooting.html" format="https" scope="external"> [More...] </a> </p> </td>
+Inspect the highlighted script in the box that opens and ensure you are targeting the correct element. <a href="https://marketing.adobe.com/resources/help/en_US/dtm/c_Troubleshooting.html"> [More...] </a> </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>How do I implement Heartbeat Video Tracking? </p> </td>
-   <td colname="col3"> <p> <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/" format="https" scope="external"> This section </a> contains instructions on downloading the video heartbeat SDKs and developer guides for your platform.
+   <td colname="col3"> <p> <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/"> This section </a> contains instructions on downloading the video heartbeat SDKs and developer guides for your platform.
 Make sure you also download the developer guide that is in the docs folder when you download the SDK as it contains the specific implementation instructions for video heartbeat. </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>How do I add cookies to the right subdomain? </p> </td>